 - Rate limit: 50 partition updates every 10 seconds

 Writes to a table partition from query jobs (including DML), load jobs, and copy jobs count toward partition update limits.

 The following limits apply for streaming data into BigQuery.

-1,000,000 rows per second, per project.
-Exceeding either amount will cause
+100,000 rows per second, per project.
+Exceeding this amount will cause

-- Maximum rows per request: There is no hard limit, but we recommend a maximum of 500 rows.
+- Maximum rows per request: 10,000 rows per request.
+We recommend a maximum of 500 rows.
 Batching can increase performance and throughput to a point, but at the cost of per-request latency.
 Too few rows per request and the overhead of each request can make ingestion inefficient.
 Too many rows per request and the throughput may drop.
 We recommend using about 500 rows per request, but experimentation with representative data (schema and data sizes) will help you determine the ideal batch size.